A formula for the Euler class of foliations: Taut foliations and branched surfaces

 Given a branched surface $\mathcal B\subset M$, we say that a lamination $\mathcal{L}$ is \emph{carried} by $\mathcal B$ if it can be isotoped to lie inside an $I$-fibered neighbourhood $N(\mathcal B)$ in a way that each leaf of $\mathcal L$ is transverse to the $I$-fibers.
 We say that $\mathcal L$ is \emph{fully carried} by $\mathcal B$ if, furthermore, each interval fiber intersects at least one leaf of $\mathcal L$. \ed

 As already anticipated, branched surfaces can be used to construct foliations.
-Indeed, suppose that $\mathcal B\subset M$ is a branched surface fully carrying a lamination $\mc L$.
-Then we can isotope $\mc L$ so to assume that the horizontal boundary $\partial _hN(\mc B)$ is contained in a union of leaves of $\mc L$.
+Indeed, suppose that $\mathcal B\subset M$ is a branched surface that fully carries a lamination $\mc L$.
+Then, after possibly doubling some leaves, we can isotope $\mc L$ so that the horizontal boundary $\partial _hN(\mc B)$ is contained in a union of leaves of $\mc L$.
 Since $\mc L$ is fully carried by $\mc B$, when we cut $N(\mc B)$ along $\mc L$, we get an interval-bundle over a surface.
 In particular, $\mc L$ can be extended to a foliation $\mc F_0$ of $N(\mc B)$ transverse to the interval fibers, and such that $\mc F_0$ restricts to a product foliation on the vertical boundary $\partial_vN(\mc B)$.
-If the exterior of $\mc B$ is a product sutured manifold, we can further extend $\mathcal F_0$ to a foliation $\mc F$ on $M$ through the product foliations of the complementary regions.
-We will briefly say that $\mc B$ carries the foliation $\mc F$.
+If the exterior of $\mc B$ is a union of product components, we can further extend $\mathcal F_0$ to a foliation $\mc F$ on $M$ through the product foliations of the complementary regions.
+We will briefly say that $\mc B$ fully carries (or just carries) the foliation $\mc F$.